JarbasHiveMind/HiveMind-webchat/README.md

-# HiveMind - WebChat Terminal
+# HiveMind - Local WebChat

 ![logo](./javascript.png)

-Mycroft Webchat Terminal - Connecting to the HiveMind with javascript reference implementation
+Mycroft Webchat Terminal - Connecting to the HiveMind with [javascript](https://github.com/JarbasHiveMind/HiveMind-js) reference implementation

 This uses tornado to serve the webchat